sefinek/Blacklisted-Emails/README.md

 Do you have questions or want to receive notifications about important changes or new features in my repositories?
 Join my [Discord server](https://discord.gg/S7NDzCzQTg)!
 If you do not use Discord, you can also open an issue on GitHub.

-The project is released under the [MIT license](LICENSE) — you can do whatever you want with it.
 If you like this repository, leave a star ⭐.
 Thank you!

 ## 📄 How to use this list?